US student loans

 Application dates for current students at Lund University

-If you are already a student at Lund University and you have previously borrowed funds from the William D. Ford Federal Direct Loan (Direct Loan) Program, you will receive an email from our US Student Finance Administrator once it is time to complete a new FAFSA.
-If you need a new loan or an additional loan, the deadline is 15 June.
+If you are already a student at Lund University and you have previously borrowed funds from the William D. Ford Federal Direct Loan (Direct Loan) Program, you still need to notify us when you have filed a new FAFSA for the next year, the deadline is 15 June.

 Financial Aid Office